-1.6.2 Processing annotations
+1.6.1 Processing annotations

 In Servlet 2.5, metadata-complete only affected the scanning of annotations at deployment time.
 The notion of web-fragments did not exist in servlet 2.5.
-However in servlet 3.0 metadata-complete affects scanning of all annotations and web-fragments at deployment time.
+However in servlet 3.0 metadata-complete affects scanning of all annotations that specify deployment information and web-fragments at deployment time.
 The version of the descriptor MUST not affect which annotations you scan for in a web application.
 An implementation of a particular version of the specification MUST scan for all annotations supported in that configuration, unless metadata-complete is specified.